tapjs/tapjs/README.md

 It is primarily used by the executable runner, to run all of the filename arguments provided on the command line.

+The `options` object is passed to `child_process.spawn`, and can contain stuff like stdio directives and environment vars.

+The `extra` arg is the same that would be passed to any assertion or child test, with the addition of the following fields:

+* `bail`: Set to `true` to bail out on the first failure.
+This is done by checking the output and then forcibly killing the process, but also sets the `TAP_BAIL` environment variable, which node-tap uses to set this field internally as well.
+* `timeout`: The number of ms to allow the child process to continue.
+  If it goes beyond this time, the child process will be forcibly killed.

 #### t.addAssert(name, length, fn)